Biden Team Lays Plans As Inauguration, Impeachment Loom - UrduPoint

 Washington was under the watch of thousands of National Guard troops and ringed with security barriers ahead of Biden's swearing in Wednesday, in a nation still rattled by the January 6 attack on the Capitol.

-"I hope that the Senate leaders on a bipartisan basis have found a way to move forward on all their responsibilities," Biden's incoming chief of staff Ron Klain told CNN.
+"I hope that the Senate leaders on a bipartisan basis have found a way to move forward on all their responsibilities," including the impeachment trial and dealing with the coronavirus pandemic, Biden's incoming chief of staff Ron Klain told CNN.

+But injecting a note of urgency, he warned that the nation could reach the awful total of 500,000 Covid-19 deaths sometime next month.
+The toll on Sunday surpassed 397,000, according to a tally from Johns Hopkins University.

-"This impeachment trial is one of them... and getting action on coronavirus is another."
-As the president-elect prepares to take power in a city where only two weeks earlier Trump's supporters attacked in a bid to overturn the election, Biden faces a rare storm of overlapping crises: the pandemic, a struggling economy, climate change and racial tensions.
+As the president-elect prepares to take power in a city where only two weeks earlier Trump supporters launched a violent attempt to overturn the election, Biden faces overlapping crises: not only the pandemic but a struggling economy, climate change and racial tensions.

-Biden wants the Congress to act quickly on a massive, $1.9 trillion stimulus plan to revive the economy, and he plans a blitz to accelerate America's stumbling Covid vaccine rollout, as the country approaches the dark marker of 400,000 deaths.
+Biden wants the Congress to act quickly on a massive, $1.9 trillion stimulus plan to revive the economy, and he plans a blitz to accelerate America's stumbling Covid vaccine rollout.

+His target of seeing 100 million doses of coronavirus vaccine injected within his first 100 days in office is "absolutely" achievable, top US scientist Anthony Fauci told NBC on Sunday.

+"The feasibility of his goal is absolutely clear, there's no doubt about it," said Fauci, who will be Biden's chief advisor on the virus, as he was Trump's.

 - Shadow of uncertainty - But the coming Senate impeachment trial -- an unprecedented second for Trump -- casts a shadow over Biden's path forward.